abw/badger-utils/website/sort.md

 # Sort

-Functions for sorting objects.
+Functions for sorting arrays of objects.

-## stringSort(field)
+## stringSort(field) {#stringSort}

-Function to return a function that will sort an array of objects by comparing the `field` property of each object as lower case strings.
+Factory function which returns a function that will sort an array of objects by comparing the `field` property of each object as lower case strings.

+For example, consider this array of object that we want to sort.

 ```js
 const constants = [